blakeblackshear/frigate/README.md

 # Frigate - Realtime Object Detection for IP Cameras
-Uses OpenCV and Tensorflow to perform realtime object detection locally for IP cameras.
+Uses OpenCV, Tensorflow/TensorRT to perform realtime object detection locally for IP cameras.
 Designed for integration with HomeAssistant or others via MQTT.

-Use of a [Google Coral USB Accelerator](https://coral.withgoogle.com/products/accelerator/) is optional, but highly recommended.
-On my Intel i7 processor, I can process 2-3 FPS with the CPU.
-The Coral can process 100+ FPS with very low CPU load.
+Use of a [Google Coral USB Accelerator](https://coral.withgoogle.com/products/accelerator/) or [Nvidia CUDA GPUs](https://developer.nvidia.com/cuda-gpus) is optional, but highly recommended.
+On my Intel i7 processor, I can process 24 FPS with the CPU.
+Budget entry-level GPU processes 64 FPS and powerful GPU or the Coral can process 100+ FPS with very low CPU load.

 - Leverages multiprocessing heavily with an emphasis on realtime over processing every frame
 - Uses a very low overhead motion detection to determine where to run object detection